How to look for records of... Courts of law records from the medieval period: general eyres 1194-1348

 Not all eyre rolls have survived but you can search for details of those that have using Discovery, our catalogue.
 None of the records described in this guide are available online, so to view any of the documents that you find references for in our catalogue, you will need to either visit The National Archives at Kew or pay for copies to be sent to you.
 Alternatively, you can pay for research.

-For tips on searching the catalogue, see the Discovery help page.
+For general tips on searching the catalogue, see the Discovery help page.

 3.1 All counties except Chester and Durham

 Search for eyre rolls by clicking on the following series references, using the name of a county as your search term:

 - up to 1216, before the death of King John, in KB 26 (they were mistakenly placed in this series in the late 19th century)